A QUICK HISTORY OF INCENSE

 Resin incense is also available in stick form - AUROSHIKHA have a range of resin sticks featuring finely ground pure resins pressed around a bamboo inner stick.
 As these burn like traditional Agarbatti incense sticks they can be easier to use than the charcoal method.
 Visit our AUROSHIKHA page for more details.

-Nepalese Rope Incense is one of the most unique incense types you're likely to come across, handmade using traditional methods.
-Dried herbs and other naturally scented botanicals are finely powdered and wrapped in a thin strip of hand-prepared Nepali lokta paper, which is then braided to form a rope-like dhoop stick, ready to burn.
+Nepalese Rope Incense would have to be one of the most unique incense types you're likely to come across, handmade using traditional methods.
+Dried herbs and other naturally scented botanicals are finely powdered and wrapped in a thin strip of hand-prepared Nepali lokta paper, which is then braided to form a soft rope-like dhoop stick, ready to burn.

 To burn Rope Incense, just light the intertwined ends and once it's alight, blow out the flame to allow the stick to smoulder.
-Rest a lit stick in a heatproof dish of sand or ash, in a suitable censer (our Terracotta Censer works well), or a purpose-made Burner Box.
-Each stick will burn up to 30 - 40 minutes depending on the breeze and burning conditions.
+Rest a lit stick in a heatproof dish of sand or ash, on a suitable burner or hanging stand, or across the bars of a purpose-made Burner Box - as long as it has air around it, the stick will smoulder until it has completely burned through.
+Each stick can burn up to 30 - 40 minutes depending on the breeze and burning conditions.

 CLICK HERE to view our ROPE INCENSE SECTION.